 While doing a home health visit when I still worked, I met a very unkind individual.
-After calling to confirm the appointment.
-When I got to the home the water sprinkler was on, spraying water wildly over the front and side of the house.
-After telephoning, I received the home owner’s voicemail, left a message that I was at the front, questioned where I was to enter, and requested the sprinkler be turned off.
+After calling to confirm the appointment, I arrived at the home and the water sprinkler was on, spraying water wildly over the front and side of the house.
+I received the home owner’s voicemail when I phoned, left a message that I was at the front, questioned where I was to enter, and requested the sprinkler be turned off.

 No return call.

 I sat in front of the house and waited for a call or the sprinkler to be turned off so I could enter without getting soaked.
 Three healthcare personnel from other agencies ran through the water to the back of the house.
 I don’t want to get wet.
 They should have the sprinkler off if they expect caregivers, I thought.

-The homeowner/caregiver was called again and I got her voicemail.
-A nurse from another agency ran through the water and as she was leaving I asked her if the homeowner was back there.
+The caregiver/client’s daughter was called and I got her voicemail.
+A nurse from a fourth agency ran through the water.
+When she was leaving I asked if the homeowner was back there.

 She answered, “She’s sitting back there on the porch.”

 I telephoned a third time.

 No answer but the sprinkler went off about five minutes later.
-I walked to the back, smiled and introduced myself.
-Thhomeownerer and my contact did not smile, introduce herself or tell me how to find the patient in the home.
-She nodded to my questions but did not volunteer pertinent information to help me serve the client effectively.
+I strode to the back of the property, smiled and introduced myself.
+The homeowner nor caregiver introduced self or instructed me how to find the patient in the home.
+The daughter nodded to my questions but did not volunteer pertinent information to help me serve the client effectively.

 Five years ago I may have been as conceited and sardonic as her.